-Aerovane is the first ever vane that employs airfoil technology for archery arrows.
-Thus Aerovane does not look like other traditional vanes, Aerovane is not flat, but shaped like an airplane wing and it works like an airplane wing.
-Thus Aerovane does not work like other traditional vanes which use drag for arrow rotation, Aerovane instead utilizes its airfoil technology to initiate arrow rotation and Aerovane flies quieter than other traditional vanes as Aerovane is modeled after an owl's wing.
-Aerovane can make your archery projectile flatter and straighter and in other words your shots will be more accurate and quieter.
+Aerovane is the first ever vane that employs Airfoil Technology for archery arrows.
+Thus Aerovane does not look like traditional vanes, Aerovane is not flat, it is shaped like an airplane wing and it works like an airplane wing.
+Thus Aerovane does not work like traditional vanes which use drag to induce arrow rotation, Aerovane utilizes its Airfoil Technology to initiate arrow rotation and Aerovane flies quieter than other traditional vanes as Aerovane is modeled after an owl's wing.
+Aerovane can make your archery projectile flatter and straighter and your shots will be more accurate and quieter.
 You can shoot Aerovane with confidence.

 How does the Aerovane work?

 What make the Aerovane flies so quiet compared to the traditional vanes?

 Aerovane II Testing III, February 2009 By Jeffrey S. Bailey: e-mail

 Upon completion of the Aerovane II Testing in January, I was eager to hit the range again for additional testing of this awesome vane.
 This time I will increase the testing requirements by a step or two.
 The first step I added was to actually measure the spine of each arrow I am using; which will be discussed in a following paragraph.
 The next step was to add a testing requirement of Group Testing at a distance of 40 yards.
 The final step was to use a Full Capture rest vice a drop away as I did in the last testing.
 By using the NAP Quicktune 360, I am forcing the arrow to keep on track all the way until it leaves the bow; this is necessary since the bow I am using, 2009 PSE X-Force Dream Season set at 67 pounds, has uneven nock travel.